nomadovoip/nomado-node/README.md

   total_sms: 2,
 }
 ````
-If you are sending unicode SMS, don't forget to turn on the `unicode` flag.
+If you are sending unicode SMS, don't forget to turn on the `unicode` flag, otherwise encoding problems  may occur.

 ### OTP
 Sending 2FA code via SMS to your users without the hassle.